mehdighelich1379/Chest-Xray-Pneumonia-Prediction/README.md

-### Chest X-ray Image Classification using Deep Learnin
+### Chest X-ray Image Classification using Deep Learning

 #### Project Overview:
 In this project, the goal was to classify Chest X-ray images into categories (likely Normal vs Pneumonia or other diseases) using deep learning techniques.
 The dataset used is the Chest X-ray dataset, which contains labeled X-ray images of patients' chests.